brillout/goldpage/docs/readme.template.md

 Gatsby forces you to use GraphQL whereas Goldpage leaves the choice of using GraphQL to you.

-The backbone of Goldpage's flexibility is to allow you to fully control how and when your pages are rendered.
+The backbone of Goldpage's flexibility is that it allows you to fully control how and when your pages are rendered.

 !INLINE ./snippets/section-footer.md #readme